casper-hansen/Nested-Cross-Validation/README.md

 \* we gradually push updates, pull this master from github if you want the absolute latest changes.

 ## Usage
 Be mindful of the options that are available for NestedCV.
-Some cross-validation options are defined in a dictionary `cv_options`:
+Some cross-validation options are defined in a dictionary `cv_options`.
+This package is optimized for any estimator that implements a scikit-learn wrapper, e.g. XGBoost, LightGBM, KerasRegressor, KerasClassifier etc.

 ### Single algorithm
 Here is a single example using Random Forest